What is Setsubun?

 What else do people eat?

 Recently, people also eat a whole “Futo-maki / Eho-maki” (you shouldn’t cut it) facing the good luck direction of the year, in silence.
 When you eat it, invoke your wish.
-(The good direction for 2021 is South-Southeast) where the Toshitoku god (歳徳神), a god who controls the happiness of the year is.)
+(The good direction for 2022 is North-Northwest) where the Toshitoku god (歳徳神), a god who controls the happiness of the year is.)

 What do people decorate?